 I didn’t buy them all, but I bought enough to realize I needed to push myself to use washi tape more and more.

 Simply Gilded was also one of the highlights of my quarantined life, so I thought it makes perfect sense to use their products as a theme for my June.

-I really went out of my comfort zone for this, but it was an interesting creative journey and now i know more on how I can incorporate washi tape to my journal pages.
+I really went out of my comfort zone for this, but it was an interesting creative journey, and now I know more about how I can incorporate washi tape into my journal pages.